spencerh122/CMPE-3815---Microcontroller-Systems-Final-Project/README.md

 - Stiff metal wire

 This repository includes various pictures of our design process, videos of testing, code files, and our final report.

+Each folder contains its own README file with information on the contents of that folder.